br41nslug/directus-websocket-subscribe/README.md

 Where the query object follows the `ItemService.createOne` or `ItemService.createMany` options.
 The server should respond with an object like this: `{"type":"RESPONSE","data":[{"id":6,"test":"test123"},{"id":7,"test":"test456"}]}`.
 ### PATCH
+You can update items by sending a message like this to the server: `{"type": "PATCH", "collection": "test", "id": 7, "data": {"test":"test321"}}` or `{"type": "PATCH", "collection": "test", "ids": [7,6], "data": {"test":"test42"}}`.
+Where the query object follows the `ItemService.updateOne` or `ItemService.updateMany` options.
+The server should respond with an object like this: `{"type":"RESPONSE","data":{"id":7,"test":"test321"}}`.
 ### DELETE
+You can delete items by sending a message like this to the server: `{"type": "DELETE", "collection": "test", "id": 3}` or `{"type": "PATCH", "collection": "test", "ids": [7,6]}`.
+Where the query object follows the `ItemService.deleteOne` or `ItemService.deleteMany` options.
+The server should respond with an object like this: `{"type":"RESPONSE","data":[7,6]}`.
 ### SUBSCRIBE
 You can subscribe to updates of any collection like this: `{"type":"subscribe", "collection":"test"}`.
 The subscribe type will require the `read` permissions on the collection you want to receive events for.